slackapi/slack-api-specs/README.md

 ### How the specs are made

 We use a combination of internal metadata, custom scripting, and old fashioned writing-by-hand to produce these specifications.
 They don't always tell the whole truth and are subject to author and operator error.
 They are really useful though.

-### Pull requests

-Because our specifications are _artifacts_ of an incredible machine, we cannot accept pull requests for this repo.
-Please file issues with suggestions or bugs with the spec itself.
-Feedback about the APIs or features the specs describe should be directed to Slack's [developer support team](mailto:feedback@slack.com).

 ## Recent changes